edyekomu/edyekomu/README.md

 # Hi there!
 ## 😺 About Me

-👋 I am Edward Yee, a year 2 Junior College student currently pursuing **Singapore-Cambridge GCE A-Levels**.
+👋 I am Edward Yee, a student interested in cybersecurity.

 📜 I am currently certified with CompTIA A+.